rbirkaur23/circle_function/README.md

 # circle_function
-C program Calculates Area and perimeter of the circle.
+C program to Calculates Area and perimeter of the circle.